alexand34/FTP-client/README.md

 # FTP-client
-It's a simple FTP client with console and default FTP actions
+It's a simple FTP client with default FTP actions